The 11 best ski areas in Sweden

 Some of the best skiing in Sweden near Gothenburg can be found at Sälen, where the ski area is made up of four interconnecting resorts (Lindvallen, Högfjället, Tandådalen and Hundfjället).

-Ok, so it’s still around five hours’ drive from Gothenburg (and the same from Stockholm), but that’s perfectly manageable for a long weekend’s skiing.
+Ok, so it’s still around a six-hour drive from Gothenburg (and only slightly quicker from Stockholm), but that’s perfectly manageable for a long weekend’s skiing.

 The four resorts are all a little different and easy to reach from one another, so no matter how good your are at skiing or boarding, you’re guaranteed to find an experience that suits your group.